Guntur district: Qutb Shahis, Nizams and later

-During the 16th century Guntur became part of the Mughal empire.
+During the 16th century Guntur became part of the Mughal Empire.
 In 1579 Khasa Rayarao, a Deshastha Brahmin who was the Commander-in-Chief of Ibrahim Quli Qutb Shah captured Kondaveedu Fort.
 After that, Khasa Rayarao was made the Governor of the Kondaveedu Sima (present Guntur district) by changing its name to Murtazanagar Sircar and kept the financial administration of this region in his hands.
 Khasa Rayarao appointed many Deshastha Brahmins, Kammas and some Golconda Vyaparis as Deshmukhs and Chowdarys.
 In 1687 CE when the emperor Aurangzeb conquered the Qutb Shahi sultanate of Golconda, of which Guntur was then a part.
 In 1724 CE, Asaf Jah, viceroy of the empire's southern provinces, declared his independence as the Nizam of Hyderabad.
 The coastal districts of Hyderabad, known as the Northern Circars, were occupied by the French in 1750.
 During this time, the Manur Rao family of Deshastha Brahmin community, the Vasireddi family of Kamma community and the Manik Rao family of Velama community were prominent Zamindar families in the present day Guntur district.
 The Manur Rao family were rulers of Chilakaluripet Zamindari and Sattenapalle Zamindari, The Vasireddi family were rulers of Amaravathi Zamindari and The Manik Rao family were the rulers of Repalle Zamindari.

 Post Independence

 The Guntur region played a significant role in the struggle for independence and the formation of Andhra Pradesh.
 The northern, Telugu- speaking districts of Madras State, including Guntur, advocated to become a separate state after independence.
 The new state of Andhra region named Andhra State, was created in 1953 from the eleven northern districts of Madras State.

 In 1970, part of Guntur district was split off to become part of the Prakasam district.

-The district suffers from Naxalite insurgency and is a part of the Red corridor.
+Guntur District had 8 Talukas in 1971, later in 1978 they were increased to 21 Talukas.
+In 1985, Mandal system was created and 57 mandals were formed in the district.
+In 2018, Guntur mandal is split into Guntur East and Guntur West mandals making a total of 58 mandals.